mbanik749/CS_121_FP/README.md

 Viewing all customer orders
 Viewing all product reviews
 Deleting inappropriate or outdated reviews

+To test first, run python3 app.py.
+Then if you would like to test app_client.py functionality run python3 app_client.py.
+When you are prompted to log in here is an example log in you can use:
+Username - jdoe
+Password - hash1
+If you would like to test app_admin.py functionality run python3 app_admin.py.
+When you are prompted to log in here is an example log in you can use:
+Username - admin1
+Password - hashadmin1

+Once you log in to either client or admin you will be directed to their respective menu pages and be prompted with further instructions.

 Thank you!
 If you have any questions feel free to reach out to [mbanik@caltech.edu](mailto:mbanik@caltech.edu) and [jkwoo@caltech.edu](mailto:jkwoo@caltech.edu).